Section 26a Regulations

 - 1304.101 Floating cabins

-- 1304.102 Numbering of floating cabins and transfer of ownership
+- 1304.102 Numbering of floating cabins and change in ownership

 This subpart prescribes requirements for floating cabins on the Tennessee River System.
 Floating cabins as applied to this subpart include existing nonnavigable houseboats approved by TVA and other existing structures, whose design and use is primarily for human habitation or occupation and not for navigation or transportation on the water.
-Floating cabins that were not located or moored on the Tennessee River System on or before December 16, 2016, shall be deemed new floating cabins.
+Floating cabins that were not located or moored on the Tennessee River System as of December 16, 2016, shall be deemed new floating cabins.
 New floating cabins are prohibited and subject to the removal provisions of this part and Section 9b of the TVA Act.
 No new floating cabins shall be moored, anchored, or installed on the Tennessee River System.
-Floating cabins that were located or moored in the Tennessee River System on or before December 16, 2016 shall be deemed existing floating cabins.
-Existing floating cabins may remain moored on the Tennessee River System provided they remain in compliance with the rules in this part.
+Floating cabins that were located or moored in the Tennessee River System as of December 16, 2016 shall be deemed existing floating cabins.
+Existing floating cabins may remain moored on the Tennessee River System provided they remain in compliance with the rules in this part and obtain a permit from TVA issued after October 12, 2021.
+All permits for nonnavigable houseboats or floating cabins that were not located on the Tennessee River System as of December 16, 2016, are terminated.
+Unless otherwise noted, the term floating cabin refers to the primary structure on the monolithic frame as well as all attached structures.

-(a)(1) Floating cabins include nonnavigable houseboats approved by TVA on or before December 16, 2016, and other floating structures moored on the Tennessee River System as of this date, and determined by TVA in its sole discretion to be designed and used primarily for human habitation or occupation and not designed and used primarily for navigation or transportation on the water.
+(a)(1) Floating cabins include nonnavigable houseboats approved by TVA as of December 16, 2016, and other floating structures moored on the Tennessee River System as of this date and determined by TVA in its sole discretion to be designed and used primarily for human habitation or occupation and not designed and used primarily for navigation or transportation on the water as of December 16, 2016.
+If, at any time, the floating cabin is modified such that it no longer meets the criteria to be deemed a floating cabin, the approval for that existing floating cabin will be terminated.
 TVA’s judgment will be guided by, but not limited to, the following factors:

 (i) Whether the structure is usually kept at a fixed mooring point;